Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-greenbeats/TASKS.md

 - Conduct energy audits to evaluate energy use and to identify conservation and cost reduction measures.
 - Monitor and analyze energy consumption.
 - Monitor energy related design or construction issues, such as energy engineering and sustainable design.
+- Research and development of these transformators' components using the new techniques of 3D Printing.

 List of Skills:
 - Reading Comprehension